 A super simple way to create a bookmark (particularly if you have my luck and you keep misplacing them).
 To create, I like to make one pom pom with two long tails.
 When tying off the pom pom in the maker, I’ll just be sure to create two long tails with the thread.
 Once you’ve secured your pom pom, you can twist the two tails around until they are taut, tie them off and create a beautiful little spiral to tuck into your book.
 Otherwise, you can just leave a single string, the book hides anything plain looking.

 For those who are curious, the book is “True Evil” by Greg Iles and though I haven’t quite finished it as of the writing of this article, it’s super exciting if you like suspenseful murder mysteries!

 6. Home Decor

-Pom poms are a really easy and quick way to jazz up some of your home decor.
+Pom poms are an effortless and quick way to jazz up some of your home decor.
 Google is your friend for inspiration.
 I’ve seen everything from simple little curtain tie backs all the way up to redoing a stool.
-Basically my advice here is if you have something in your house that is so plain that you hate its very presence, maybe accenting it with a good quality yarn pom pom might change your perspective.
+My advice here is if you have something in your house that is so plain that you hate its very presence, maybe accenting it with good quality yarn pom pom might change your perspective.
 If not, still to the craft and then sell it or gift it.